DavidHearl/connect-four/README.md

 - PEP8

-    - No erros were returned from PEP8online.com
+    - No errors were returned from PEP8online.com

 ## Deployment